Parking in the Lake Louise area

 Why has Parks Canada decided to restrict personal vehicle traffic on the Moraine Lake Road?

-Replacing personal vehicles with Parks Canada shuttles, Roam Public Transit and other commercial transportation providers will provide several benefits.
+A personal vehicle restriction on Moraine Lake Road was put into place in 2023.
+Replacing personal vehicles with Parks Canada shuttles and commercial transportation providers has provided several benefits.
 These include:

-• Improved wildlife movement in the Fairview wildlife corridor - Moraine Lake Road runs through an important wildlife corridor.
-Eliminating personal vehicles will reduce stress on animals who use the corridor, particularly in the late evening and early morning.
+• Improved wildlife movement in the Fairview wildlife corridor: Moraine Lake Road runs through an important wildlife corridor.
+Lower traffic volumes help reduce stress on animals who use the corridor, particularly in the late evening and early morning.

-• Reduced carbon emissions - Eliminating personal vehicles means a reduction of approximately 900 cars per day and 20,000 kilometres per day of driving.
-Based on an average fuel consumption of 9.0L/100km, this would mean a reduction of more than 4 tonnes of CO2 per day.
+• Reduced carbon emissions: Eliminating personal vehicles means a reduction of approximately 900 cars per day and 20,000 kilometres per day of driving.
+Based on an average fuel consumption of 9.0L/100km, this would mean a reduction of more than 4 tons of CO2 per day.

-Visitors who wish to visit Moraine Lake will have four options in 2024:
+Visitors who wish to visit Moraine Lake will have four options:

-1. Take the Parks Canada Shuttle – Visitors can reserve a seat in advance on a Parks Canada shuttle to see Moraine Lake.
+1. Take the Parks Canada shuttle: Visitors can reserve a seat in advance on a Parks Canada shuttle to see Moraine Lake.
 Shuttle fares include the Lake Connector route between Moraine Lake and Lake Louise, allowing visitors to see both lakes in one day.
 40% of tickets are released for reservation in the spring.
 The remaining 60% of seats are released for reservation 48 hours in advance of departure.
-More information can be found here.
+Full details about routes, frequency, and how to make a reservation can be found here: Parks Canada shuttle services.

 Does Parks Canada run a sunrise shuttle?

-Parks Canada offers an Alpine Start Shuttle service to Moraine Lake for climbers, scramblers and hikers who need earlier start times to safely complete their planned trips.
-There are two daily departures – one at 4 am and one at 5 am.
-Learn more.
+Parks Canada offers an Alpine Start shuttle service to Moraine Lake for climbers, scramblers, and hikers who need earlier start times to safely complete their planned trips.
+There are two daily departures, one at 4 am and one at 5 am.

 If I have a watercraft, can I drive to Moraine Lake?

-No. The Parks Canada shuttles can accommodate many different types of non-motorized watercraft including inflatable paddleboards, packrafts, inflatable kayaks, and even small hard-sided kayaks provided space permits.
+No. The Parks Canada shuttles can accommodate many different types of non-motorized watercraft, including inflatable paddleboards, pack rafts, inflatable kayaks, and even small hard-sided kayaks if space permits.
 If you are unsure about whether your watercraft can be accommodated, please speak to the Parks Canada staff at the Lake Louise Park and Ride.

 BanffNow